You’re probably familiar with the popular children’s song, “How Much is that Doggy in the Window?”

 In both cases, the original pet owners typically maintain the right to your dog, as long as you can prove he does, indeed, belong with you, and you have found him in a reasonable amount of time.

-As pets are considered property under common law, you can easily achieve the return of your pet if you can prove original, legal ownership, also called true ownership.
+According to the legal experts at Skaug Law, pets are considered property under common law, and you can easily achieve the return of your pet if you can prove original, legal ownership, also called true ownership.

 Keep in mind, though, that after a few months (the time period may vary by location), you forfeit your original ownership rights, which are then granted to the person who found your dog, as long as that person reported your pet lost and did not just assume ownership without giving you a chance to find and reclaim Rover.